-1. If you feel that factory service may be required, contact us to obtain an RMA number.
+If you feel that factory service may be required, contact us to obtain an RMA number.
 You may also arrange for service on our website.
 Have the serial number of your device available, along with a description of the problem.
 Requests for repairs, parts, and any service related questions should be directed to the service department.
+If your TTL must be returned to Michigan Instruments, places abserve the following.